 Reading enriches our lives, but it also hugely impacts on skills development and social inclusion.
 Reading should not be a luxury, it should be an activity for people of every age, education level, income level, ethnicity and physical ability – and yet 1 in 5 European citizens remain functionally illiterate.
 Europe’s 65,000 public libraries go a long way in encouraging a love of reading and developing both traditional and digital literacy skills.

-Despite many public libraries having to close during the ongoing pandemic, library staff across Europe remain committed to providing opportunities for people in their communities to get reading – both by ensuring online or adjusted physical access to book collections as well as maintaining the crucial human connection that librarians offer.
+Despite the challenges faced by public libraries in recent years, library staff across Europe remain committed to providing opportunities for people in their communities to get reading – both by ensuring online or adjusted physical access to book collections as well as maintaining the crucial human connection that librarians offer.

-We’d like to thank all the Members of European Parliament who contributed reading recommendations to the 2020 list, and especially to the co-chairs of the MEP Library Lovers group, Eva Maydell and Brando Benifei.Return to list of books
+We’d like to thank all the Members of European Parliament who contributed reading recommendations to this year’s list, and especially to the co-chairs of the MEP Library Lovers group, Eva Maydell and Brando Benifei.Return to list of books